ickb/proposal/README.md

     - ...
 ```

+### Multiple iCKB Actions in a TX

+It's possible to include multiple actions from different phases in one transaction.

+One transaction can mix and include many actions from different iCKB phases.
+For example, a single transaction can consist of all the following actions:

+1. Create some new iCKB Deposits and their Receipt.
+2. Transform another Receipt into the xUDT iCKB token.
+3. Using the xUDT iCKB token to withdraw from some iCKB Deposits.

 ## Ancillary Scripts

 The iCKB protocol without additional scripts would be difficult to use, this section describes the L1 scripts that have been developed to address iCKB user needs.